matrix-io/matrix-os/README.md

 # MATRIX OS

 # Overview
 MATRIX Open Source is a platform for running applications on the MATRIX Creator.
-Many other hardware platforms will be supported.

 ###### Bugs
 https://github.com/matrix-io/matrix-os/issues